“And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.”

 And if you are Christ’s, then you are Abraham’s seed,

 Christians belong to Abraham’s seed.
-The running battle in Galatians had to do with whether Gentiles must become Jews in order to be saved.
-Paul says that Christians are Abraham’s seed at the point they placed their faith in Christ.
-This flew in the face of the Judaizers who demanded a Christian must become a Jew as well as a Christian in order to be accepted by God.
+The running battle in Galatians concerned whether Gentiles must become Jews to be saved.
+Paul says that Christians are Abraham’s seed at the point they place their faith in Christ.
+This flew in the face of the Judaizers, who demanded a Christian must subsequently become a Jew as well as a Christian to be accepted by God.

 The Christian receives eternal life, not temporal life, at the point of salvation (John 6:47; 10:27, 28; Romans 6:23; Hebrews 5:8, 9; 9:12).

 The words “according to the promise” are the emphatic words of this verse.
 Just as Abraham received eternal life by faith, so we receive eternal life by claiming God’s promise of salvation.
 We are one with Old Testament believers.

 The promise of grace made to Abraham (Ga 3:16,17) comes alike to anyone who trusts Christ’s cross for salvation.
 No one can work his way to heaven.
 All must come the same way – by God’s pure, unadulterated, sovereign grace.